Do you like challenges?

 - No need to use extra fertilizer when cultivating food in a non-native climate

 So buy as much fresh produce as possible – that means no processed food!
 Your health will also thank you.

-Do you know what fast fashion is?
-Long story short, it’s a bad thing for the planet.
+Do you know anything about fast fashion?
+Long story short, it’s a bad, bad thing for the planet.

 And having so many alternatives to fast fashion available at the reach of your hand, why would you settle with something you know is bad?

 I have an entire post on this telling you my experience detoxing from fast fashion – spoiler alert, I get dramatic.

 One of the best pieces of advice I can give you is: before running to your go-to fast fashion shop, think twice, and then think again.

 Do I really need this?
 Is there a more sustainable way to get it?

 Most times you’ll realize that you just want something on a whim and that you really don’t need it.